kalam360/qmm-crypto/README.md

 The order imbalances $\iota$ are represented by notional value and normalized to the scale [−1, 1].
 Since there are 15 price levels included, there are 15 values for this feature.
 $$ \iota_{t,i} = \frac{\chi_{t,i}^{ask,q} - \chi_{t,i}^{bid, q}}{\chi_{t,i}^{ask,q} + \chi_{t,i}^{bid,q}} $$

+# Tools to use
+1. pytorch
+2. cryptofeed
+3. influxdb
+4. DQN
+5. Trading Gym
+6.